gowriabinesh-ds/Bird_Skeleton_PCA_Analysis_R/README.md

 ---

 ## 🏁 Conclusion
-The PCA successfully reduced the 10 bone measurements into a primary component that explains over 90% of the variance, representing "Overall Body Size." <br> This demonstrates a strong link between a bird's ecological role and its skeletal evolution.
+* The PCA successfully reduced the 10 bone measurements into a primary component that explains over 90% of the variance, representing "Overall Body Size."
+This demonstrates a strong link between a bird's ecological role and its skeletal evolution.

 ---